Field Types API Reference

 ref (required)

-Reference to related list in format 'ListName.fieldName'.
+Reference to related list in format 'ListName.fieldName' (bidirectional) or 'ListName' (list-only).

 Type: string